5 MORE GREAT IDEAS TO BENEFIT YOUR INDOOR AIR QUALITY

 This probably comes as no surprise, but shoes carry so much bacteria in your home!
 Bacteria can cause many different types of infections.
 An easy way to keep any potential bacteria from coming into your home is by keeping it outside or at least in one specific place in your home.
 By keeping potential bacteria and outdoor air pollutants outside, it will not infect your indoor air quality.

 2) Use Eco-Friendly Paint Only

 If you plan on painting your walls or anything else in your house any time soon, be sure that the paint you select is eco-friendly, which means it has no or low volatile organic compounds (VOCs.)
 VOCs vaporize and emit gas.
 Paint that has VOCs in them emit gasses even after the paint is dry which can cause headaches, dizziness or even increase the risk of developing asthma or allergies.

 3) Clean With Non-Toxic Cleaning Products

-One of the leading contributors to indoor air quality issues are cleaning products.
-If you are using a cleaning product that has synthetic fragrance in it, you are using a toxic product.
+One of the leading contributors to indoor air quality issues is cleaning products.
+If you are using a cleaning product that has a synthetic fragrance in it, you are using a toxic product.

 We would recommend you clean with unscented or fragrance-free products.
 If you simply cannot do that, make sure the scent is plant-based.
 Also, don’t forget to not use aerosol spray products if you can help it.